HydraMeshnet/developer-portal/sdk/dac_example_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
-        As we mentioned, our goal is to store a proof on-chain about the fact that we signed a contract.
-At this point we have everything to sign it.
-The end of this step, we have the data with our signature atteched to it.
+        As we mentioned, your goal is to store a proof on-chain about the fact that you signed a contract.
+At this point you have everything to sign it.
+The end of this step, you have the data with our signature atteched to it.
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">
             <h5>Tips &amp; Tricks</h5>
             <ul>
-                <li>In this step, we use the default key which all DIDs have by default, as until a DID's rights are not modified, it's a <a href="/glossary?id=implicit-throw-away-did-document">throw-away DID</a>.</li>
+                <li>When a DID is created it has a public key by default attached which can act on behalf of the DID by signing related operations.
+Such an unmodified (keys untouched) DID is called a <a href="/#/glossary?id=implicit-throw-away-did-document">throw-away DID</a>.</li>
+                <li>Signed data is similar to warranty tickets in a sense that it's not mandatory to keep it safe, until you have to prove that you have signed the contract.</li>
             </ul>
         </div>
     </div>